t3adog/t3adog/README.md

 ## **About me**

 Proactive and maximally involved in the projects I participate in.

-I know Java, little bit Python and Go.
-Like work with infrastructure and doing DevOps-things.
+Like work with infrastructure and doing DevOps-things and clean up the technical documentation.

 I have experience managing a team:
 - Optimization of processes